High-altitude weapon systems being rapidly expanded after Doklam standoff says China

 The report comes in the wake of soldiers of both India and China being engaged in an eye-ball to eye-ball confrontation at four locations along the Line of Actual Control in eastern Ladakh.

 While the report does mention whether the tanks and choppers have already been deployed, it says that it could be operationalised swiftly.
-The report also said that the the Type 15 tank and the PCL-18 howitzer were displayed in the high elevation plateau region of Southwest China's Tiber Autonomous Region in a China Central Television Report on military exercises in January.
+The report also said that the Type 15 tank and the PCL-18 howitzer were displayed in the high elevation plateau region of Southwest China's Tiber Autonomous Region in a China Central Television report on military exercises in January.